 1. Immerse Yourself in Unspoilt Africa

-The slower pace of meandering across the African kingdom allows travellers to explore the true depth of culture and beauty Swaziland has to offer.
+The slower pace of meandering across the African kingdom allows travelers to explore the true depth of culture and beauty Swaziland has to offer.

 You see its hidden treasures, its flaws and all the places in between.
 This is a real and raw experience, offering opportunities for cultural awakenings and once-in-a-lifetime experiences.

-Isn’t that what travelling is all about?
+Isn’t that what traveling is all about?
 Experiencing the very nature of what makes a country tick.

 2. Observe African Wildlife in a Unique Way